vesterheim/vesterheim.github.io/visit/plan/hours-and-admission/index.md

 **Museum Store**<br />
 Open daily all year: 9 a.m. to 5 p.m.

-he museum and store are closed Thanksgiving Day, Christmas Day, New Year’s Day, and Easter.
+The museum and store are closed Thanksgiving Day, Christmas Day, New Year’s Day, and Easter.

 Prices
 ------